deckhouse/deckhouse/modules/015-admission-policy-engine/docs/GATEKEEPER-CR.md

 Allows you to modify the `Metadata` section of a resource.
 At the moment, Gatekeeper only allows **adding** `labels` and `annotations` objects.
 Modification of existing objects is not provided.

-An Example of adding the label `owner` with the value `admin` in all namespaces:
+An example of adding the label `owner` with the value `admin` in all namespaces:

 ```yaml
 apiVersion: mutations.gatekeeper.sh/v1